plumier/plumier/docs/refs/Social-Login.md

 > This documentation assume that you have knowledge on how to setup social login application on [Facebook](https://developers.facebook.com/), [Google](https://console.developers.google.com/), [GitHub](https://github.com/settings/developers) and [GitLab](https://gitlab.com/profile/applications), and have basic knowledge on how to setup OAuth 2.0 login.

+> **Source Code Example**: Complete example using social media login can be found in these GitHub repositories: [React](https://github.com/plumier/tutorial-monorepo-social-login) and [Vue.js](https://github.com/plumier/tutorial-social-login-vue)

 ## Enable Functionalities
 Plumier social media login is not enabled by default, to enable the functionalities use some provided Facility from `@plumier/social-login` package.